evanlinjin/evanlinjin.github.io/index.md

 ## KittyCash

 > KittyCash, a proof of concept for blockchain gaming.
+Tokenized cats are put on the blockchain to guarantee unique ownership of a given cat.
+Cats need to be fed and can breed with other cats.

 | [Website](https://kittycash.io/home) |